 Eden looks for goods where workers are treated with respect, fairly paid, properly equipped and given access to education and medical care.
 Fairly traded products also mean minimum environmental standards are adhered to.
 While not every company we buy from has yet achieved fairtrade status, we are happy to work with them on the journey there.

-Our range of locally made Eden chocolate is produced using cocoa and sugar from fair trade cooperatives in West Africa and Central and Latin America.
+Our range of locally made Eden chocolate is produced using cocoa from fair trade cooperatives in West Africa.
 Many flavours include baobab too, a nutrient-rich fruit which is providing an income for growers in Malawi.
 Find out about our passion for baobab.

 As well as reducing our own waste, we promise to reinvest in the market for recycled goods (because there's no point in everyone recycling if no one's buying the stuff).
 Buying recycled means that fewer minerals have to be extracted from the ground, fewer ancient forests are in danger of being chopped down and there are fewer precious materials deteriorating in a landfill site.